Celeste-AI/Celeste-AI/README.md

 It should also be noted, that by using Celeste.

-you also agree to the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md) of Celeste.
+You also agree to the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md) of Celeste.